SoftwareAG/c8y-docs/src/render/guides/edge/usage.html.md

 collection: 'guides/edge/usage'
 ---

->**Important**: This documentation is related to Cumulocity Edge 9.0.
-Software and documentation both are currently in beta status.
+>**Important**: Cumulocity software and documentation both are currently in beta status.